ZPascal/pgbouncer-container/README.md

 | PG_ENV_POSTGRESQL_POOL_MODE | session | session | No |

 ## Functionality
-The run script creates automatically the corresponding configuration, add the set the ```PG_ENV_POSTGRESQL_USER``` variable as stats_user inside the PgBouncer configuration.
+The run script creates automatically the corresponding configuration and sets the ```PG_ENV_POSTGRESQL_USER``` variable as stats_user inside the PgBouncer configuration.
 After the preparation step, the run script starts pgbouncer automatically and the container bound the port ```6432``` to share the PgBouncer service.

 ## Docker-compose example